jonathanMarkovits/WeCodeCRM/README.md

 * add who is the user entering the data
 * delete doc_stage column
 * consider deleting the documents table and save directly on server
+* handle input correction as it makes problems when entering chars in id at sql , for example.

 ## Remarks
 * file size is maximum 16MB